Before creating an application to process time-series data with TDengine, consider the following:

 This document describes the caching component of TDengine.

-You can define your own scalar and aggregate functions to expand the query capabilities of TDengine.
+This document describes how to create user-defined functions (UDF), your own scalar and aggregate functions that can expand the query capabilities of TDengine.